 The Life Mastery, seminar emphasizes a healthy lifestyle, and sometimes features guest lecturers such as Deepak Chopra and John Gray.

 Date With Destiny, the only Mastery event at which Robbins is present for the entire event, is said to be designed to help participants align their values with their individual goals.

 In 1997, Robbins began the Leadership Academy seminar, in which participants learn to “[c]reate an identity for them self as someone who can help ‘anyone’, no matter what his/her challenge may be”

-Robbins has been a featured speaker at several Sea Pine Real Estate Wealth Expos sponsored by the Learning Annex and at the 2007 Technology, Entertainment and Design (TED) conference.
+Robbins has been a featured speaker at several Sea Pine Real Estate Wealth Expos sponsored by the Learning Annex and at the 2007 Technology, Entertainment and Design (TED) conference, he likes to gather information about companies dedicated to luxury home builder in real estate.
 Robbins presentation has been ranked as one of the Top 10 TED Talks.
 In May 1995, Robbins Research International (RRI) responded to Federal Trade Commission charges of misrepresentation of potential earnings to franchise investors, by agreeing to pay $221,260 (USD) in consumer redress.

 Financial seminar guru Wade Cook also sued Robbins for copyright infringement, alleging that Robbins used proprietary terms in his seminars and in his book, Wall Street Money Machine.
 In 1998, a Tacoma, Washington jury ordered Robbins to pay Cook $650,900 in damages.
 In his book, Awaken the Giant Within, Robbins recounts meetings with public figures such as Nelson Mandela, Mikhail Gorbachev, Bill Clinton, Margaret Thatcher, François Mitterrand, and Princess Diana.